marwandagha/live-support-chat-test/README.md

 ### Cron Jobs
 - In *app/Console/Commands* you can find the functionality of requested cron job
 - In *app/kernal* you should specify cron job recalling time
+- To run the schedule use command *php artisan schedule:run*

 ### Config
 - The *config/constants.php* contains all the needed configuration variables.